7 Common Holiday Crimes

 Although the number of cases of drink driving has fallen in recent years, the holidays still see a surge in the number of offenders.
 Alcohol and drug use has been clearly proven to impair judgment, therefore, there’s absolutely no debate as to whether you should drive after a drink.

 Not only can the consequences of choosing to drive under the influence greatly affect your own life, innocent pedestrians can suffer horrifically.
 Whichever way you view it, driving under the influence isn’t worth taking that particular risk.
-Click here for some ways you can avoid a DUI over the Holidays.

 With the holiday’s being a time of increased commercial sales, instances of fraud also become more frequent.
 Not only are individuals targeted financially through the use of stolen information as mentioned above, there are many scams present which are aimed to dupe rather as opposed to stealing.